BlakeFrei/campaign-learn.en/help/acc/monitoring/audit-trail.md

 snippet: y
 ---

-# How to use the Audit Trail (Adobe Campaign Classic 19.1)
+# How to use the Audit Trail

 Audit Trail captures, in real-time, a comprehensive list of actions and events occurring within Adobe Campaign.
 The Audit Trail features includes a self-serve way to access a history of data to help answer questions such as: